 Wild Parsnip is an invasive plant from Europe and Asia that has become naturalized in North America.
 The plant can grow up to five feet tall and has a hollow grooved stem.
-The plant can easily be mistaken for plants such as goldenrod or other yellow plants that can be found in the northeast region.
+The plant can easily be mistaken for plants such as goldenrod or other flowering yellow plants that can be found in the northeast region.
 It is well suited for the northeast climate and can be found in a broad range of habitat, especially along roads, in field and pastures, and along rivers or streams.
 The plant contains a chemical called furanocoumarins which cause human skin to become vulnerable to UV and thus cause swelling and inflammation.
 The burn can last between 24 and 48 hours and in severe cases cause discoloration of the skin.
 Tompkins County and its associated organizations such as Cornell Cooperative Extension and SWCD are actively monitoring the species and have been providing education and outreach around the potentially hazardous plant (Cornell Cooperative Extension, 2020)

-White Tailed Deer is a native species to North America, however population in New York has increased and decreased over the years and more recently, has become quite abundant today.
+White Tailed Deer is a native species to North America, however the population in New York has become quite abundant today.
 Changes to the natural landscape created by humans provide an abundant and ideal deer habitat, which in return has increased the deer population in the State.
-Substantial deer populations are not only a by-product of agriculture, but the result of greenways and large building lot sizes common in the suburban and rural areas of the State The overpopulation of white tailed deer is reducing the ability of forest to regenerate, resulting higher vehicle collisions and incidence of Lyme disease.
+Substantial deer populations are not only a by-product of agriculture, but the result of greenways and large building lot sizes common in the suburban and rural areas of the State The overpopulation of white tailed deer is reducing the ability of forests to regenerate, resulting higher vehicle collisions and incidence of Lyme disease.
+New York State DEC encourages active deer management through a number of its programs.

 Hemlock Woolly Adelgid (HWA) is an invasive, aphid-like insect that attacks North American hemlocks.
-HWA are originally from Asia and is very small and hard to see but can be identified based on their whiteness that form underneath the branches around the needles.
+HWA are originally from Asia and is very small and hard to see underneath the branches around the needles.
 HWA develop by connecting at the base of needles and being feeding on the tree's stored starches which depletes the tree of nutrients and destroys the canopy due to the inability for adequate nutrients to be delivered to the twigs and needles.
-Eventually, the tree dies within 4 to 10 years if not addressed immediately.
+The tree dies within 4 to 10 years if not addressed immediately.
 While all hemlock species are vulnerable, most often HMA can be found on eastern (most common in NYS) and Carolina hemlocks.
 In addition to direct effects on hemlock, the decline of the species health can cascade to affecting black bears, salamanders, and migrating birds, as well as unique lichen and plant communities that all depend on the unique dense canopy of the hemlock.
+Hemlocks are the dominant species on the steep slopes surrounding our headwater tributaries.
+The loss of hemlocks will lead to more erosion in those streams which will have downstream impacts on infrastructure.
+The lack of hemlocks will also expose the stream to more sun, heating the water.
+The increased heat and sediment will negatively impact native brook trout and other species.